1987 Wyoming Cowboys football team

 The 1987 Wyoming Cowboys football team represented the University of Wyoming in the 1987 NCAA Division I-A football season.
 It was the Cowboys' 92nd season and they competed as a member of the Western Athletic Conference (WAC).
-The team was led by head coach Paul Roach, in his first year, and played their home games at War Memorial Stadium in Laramie, Wyoming.
-They finished with a record of ten wins and three losses (10–3, 8–0 WAC), as WAC Champions and with a loss against Iowa in the Holiday Bowl.
-The Cowboys offense scored 426 points, while the defense allowed 271 points.
+Led by first-year head coach Paul Roach, the Cowboys compiled a 10–2 record (8–0 against conference opponents), finishing first in the WAC.
+The team played their home games on campus at War Memorial Stadium in Laramie, Wyoming, and outscored their opponents 426 to 271.
+As WAC Champions against Iowa in the Holiday Bowl, Wyoming lost by a point to finish at 10–3.

+Roach was hired as the athletic director at Wyoming in July 1986.
+When head coach Dennis Erickson left abruptly after just one season for Washington State in January 1987, Roach selected himself as successor a few days later.
+The two teams met in the second game of the season.